 For most who have faithfully tried these exercises without relief, stretching is just not enough.
 A foam roller, which you can get at marathon expos or online, is a good addition to stretch out the band.
 The roller is nothing more than a short log made of dense, lightweight foam.
 The roller is about 4 inches in diameter, and all you need to do is lie on it and roll the affected area back and forth on top of it.
 You can also try “The Stick,” which has a series of small-diameter rollers on a spindle; you grab the stick at each end and roll it back and forth over the affected area.
 Again, more is better; you cannot do this too much, only too little.

 If none of this provides relief, ask your sports physician the following questions:

 - Do I really have ITB syndrome, or is it something else?

-- Have I developed a new bursa at Gerdy’s Tubercle that would respond to a steroid injection or PRP?
+- Have I developed a new bursa at Gerdy’s Tubercle that would respond to a steroid injection?

-If in fact you do have ITB syndrome, however, and you follow my advice, you will be pain-free within four weeks!
-Promise.
+If you do, in fact, have ITB syndrome, however, and you follow my advice for stretching and foam rolling, you will be pain-free within four weeks.

 The TL;DR: IT Band Syndrome